 Estimating the MTI C&S Savings & Costs

-Additionally, the CPUC Energy Division also raised the challenge that the current CE methodology does not provide for a contiguous calculation of savings that would be achieved throughout a single long-term MTI that envisions ultimate adoption of a product into a C&S. Instead, the current methodologies are applied independently depending on whether the program is categorized as a RA program or a program that is designed to lead to a C&S (i.e. the CE Test (CET) is applied to RA programs and the Integrated Standards and Savings Model (ISSM) is applied to C&S programs).
+Additionally, the CPUC Energy Division also raised the challenge that the current CE methodology does not provide for a contiguous calculation of savings that would be achieved throughout a single long-term MTI that envisions ultimate adoption of a product into a C&S. Instead, the current methodologies are applied independently depending on whether the program is categorized as a RA program or a program that is designed to lead to a C&S (i.e. the cost-effectiveness test is applied to RA programs and the Integrated Standards and Savings Model (ISSM) is used to calculate savings and costs relevant to C&S programs).

 To address this concern initially, the MTWG proposes a two-step process, which should be subject to revision in the future as experience dictates, allowing for an iterative approach to estimating costs and savings as new information becomes available.

-First, we offer two approaches for Commission consideration to estimate preliminary CE of an early-stage MTI that is intended to lead to the adoption of C&S:
+To the extent that this is an issue, we offer two approaches for Commission consideration to estimate preliminary CE of an early-stage MTI that is intended to lead to the adoption of C&S:

 The MTA would separately calculate the CE of pre-C&S activities plus C&S, using the Commission-approved methodologies for each.
 These CE values would then be combined to derive a complete CE estimate of the MTI, reflecting all anticipated costs and savings.
 This combination could occur in different ways, such as by calculating a weighted average of each TRC and PAC value, based on the number of years of MTI activity reflected in the pre-C&S and C&S phases, or calculating the arithmetic mean.
 The MTWG is not offering a prescriptive approach at this time.